A Lower Interest Rate Is Not the Only Way to Save On a Mortgage Refinance

 • Add more flexibility to your monthly budget.

 Private mortgage insurance (PMI) is an expense many homeowners look forward to eliminating.
 It’s a cost incurred by many when they don’t make a 20% down payment on their home.
 PMI can add hundreds of dollars to your monthly mortgage payment.
-Refinancing is a way of getting rid of it when your home value increases and your equity rises above 20%.
+You can refinance to eliminate PMI when your home value increases, and your equity rises above 20%.

 • Eliminate the expense of PMI.